Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: Numerical results of MERA-based simulation of random quantum circuits

 In order to evaluate the accuracy of the obtained approximation, we calculate the following quantity:

-where $k$ is the number of layers in the circuit that is also graphically defined in Fig.~\ref{fig:MERA_to_circuit} and $U_i$ is the $i$-th gate and $\ket{\psi_i}$ is the state represented by the MERA tensor network after $i$ gates are applied.
-We note that the quantity in Eq.~\eqref{eq:fidelity_suragate} comes for free, since $i$-th term in the product Eq.~\eqref{eq:fidelity_suragate} is the optimal value of the objective function of the optimization problem Eq.~\eqref{eq:central_optimization_problem} that is solved within $i$-th MERA update.
-In \cite{zhou2020limits} it has been shown that ${\cal F}$ is an accurate surrogate of the exact fidelity between the exact final state of a quantum program and an approximation.
+where $M$ is the total number of gates, $U_i$ is the $i$-th gate and $\ket{\psi_i}$ is the state represented by the MERA tensor network after $i$ gates are applied.
+We note that the factors $\bra{\psi_i}U_i\ket{\psi_{i-1}}$ in Eq.~\eqref{eq:fidelity_surrogate} come for free as every term in the product Eq.~\eqref{eq:fidelity_surrogate} is the optimal value of the fidelity found within the optimization process for the $i$-th gate.
+In Ref.~\cite{zhou2020limits} it has been shown that ${\cal F}$ is an accurate surrogate of the exact fidelity between the exact final state of a quantum program and an approximation.
 The value of ${\cal F}$ ranges in the interval $[0, 1]$, and higher ${\cal F}$ indicates a better approximation.
-The value of ${\cal F}$ is equal to $1$ iff the approximation is exact.
-One can also estimate an average fidelity of each two-qubit gate as follows
+The value of ${\cal F}$ is equal to $1$ if and only if the final state is exact.
+One can also estimate an average fidelity of each two-qubit gate as follows,

-The value $\epsilon = 1 - f$ can be considered as the error rate per two-qubit gate, thus it serves as an interpretable measure of a NISQ device accuracy.
+The value $\epsilon = 1 - f$ can be considered as the error rate per two-qubit gate or two-qubit gate infidelity frequently used to benchmark NISQ devices.

-For the number of qubits $n=27$ that corresponds to the three-layers MERA and $\chi$ ranging from $8$ to $25$, we have performed MERA-based simulation of random quantum circuit settings.
-We present ${\cal F}$ as the function of the number of layers $k$ in a quantum circuit and value of $\chi$ in Fig.~\ref{fig:27-qubits_fidelity}.
+For the number of qubits $n=243$ corresponding to a five-layer MERA and $\chi$ ranging from $8$ to $22$, we have performed a MERA-based simulation of random brick-wall quantum circuits.
+We present ${\cal F}$ as a function of the number of layers $k$ in a quantum circuit and value of $\chi$ in Fig.~\ref{fig:MERA-243-qubits-fidelity}.

-As expected, the accuracy improves with the growth of $\chi$, and deteriorates with the increase of the number of layers.
-The average fidelity of a two-qubit operation $f$ for $\chi=25$ is equal to $0.997$ and the corresponding per-gate error rate is $\epsilon = 0.003$ that are comparable with the fidelity and error rate of a two-qubit operation of best real-world implementations of a quantum computing devices~\cite{arute2019quantum}.
+As expected, the accuracy of the simulation improves with increasing $\chi$, and deteriorates with the increase of the number of layers.
+The average fidelity of a two-qubit operation $f$ for $\chi=22$ is equal to $0.998$ and the corresponding per-gate error rate is $\epsilon = 0.002$ that are comparable with the fidelity and error rate of a two-qubit operation of real-world implementations of a quantum computers~\cite{arute2019quantum}.